Meet the Blazor

 The Component concept has a list of its benefits.

-Routing.
-Routing is enabled by including the <Router> component in the root component of your app.
-The following algorithm can describe the process. <Router> component receives a parameter called AppAssembly.
+Routing is enabled by including the component in the root component of your app.
+The following algorithm can describe the process. component receives a parameter called AppAssembly.
 When we specify the parameter, we command Blazor to use the assembly as the source of all the routable components we are going to use in our app.
-All routable components allocated in the assembly will be fetched and added to the route table during the app bootstrapping process.
-Once our app is bootstrapped, this root table will be used as a source of routes corresponding components.
-It’s also possible to specify additional libraries containing our routable components.

-Dependency Injections.
 Blazor supports dependency injection into components either by adding @inject directive in components markup or marking corresponding property with [Inject] attribute.
 You can inject dependency when, for instance, your components have dependencies from external services, and they may need to fetch data from some Rest API

 The approach you choose for dependency injection mostly depends on the structure of your component.
 If you have a single file component, you will inject the dependency directly in the component file with the markup by adding @inject directive and specifying a type of your dependency together with it’s name.